yliu1268/cast-workflows/targetedTR/README.md

 ## WDL Inputs

-Required inputs are:

-* `String outprefix`: Output files all start with this string

-* `File genome`: path to reference fasta file

-* `File genome_index`: path to fasta file index

-* `File tr_bed`: path to bed file used for HipSTR genotyping

-Additional optional inputs:

-* `Boolean infer_samps_from_file`: If set to `true`, use the BAM/CRAM filenames to infer sample names rather than relying on the read group tag.
-Set to true for UKB.
-* `Float sleep_constant`: To avoid launching too many jobs at once, HipSTR jobs can sleep for a bit before running.
-The number of seconds to sleep for each batch is set to `sleep_constant*batch_num`.
-If `sleep_constant` is 0, jobs will not sleep.

 Specifying input sequencing files:

 Users must specify input sequencing files (BAM or CRAM) to be processed in one of two ways: